mgrolinger/plantumlstubber/README.md

 ## Requirements for using the PlantUML stubs
 * The generated files from the repository need a plantUML version >= 1.2019.6 because it uses the new V2 preprocessor or >= 1.2020.7 if you choose the newer version in the swagger ui
-* PlantUML itself requires a graphviz 2.38 installation
+* PlantUML itself requires a graphviz 2.38 installation or newer
 * The common files may need some manual clean up if you go with the old version of plantUML due to the fact that they introduced procedures in 1.2020.7 that helps with the backwards compatibility but made my life a bit more difficult

 ## Intellij Configuration